-Since the discovery of phage display over thirty years ago, a variety of phages have been investigated for their utility to support this powerful technique.
-Most notable among these are the Ff filamentous phage family, lambda phage, T4 phage, and T7 phage, of which the Ff filamentous phage family is often preferred for its lysogenic life cycle.
-Unlike lambda, T4 and T7 phage, which rely on bacterial lysis to release new phage particles, Ff filamentous phage introduce their DNA directly into the bacterial genome, resulting in the secretion of newly synthesised phage from the bacterium.
+Phage display is a powerful technique discovered over thirty years ago.
+Since then, a variety of phages have been investigated for their utility.
+Most notable among these are the Ff filamentous phage family, lambda phage, T4 phage, and T7 phage.
+The Ff filamentous phage family is often preferred for its lysogenic life cycle.
+Lambda, T4 and T7 phage, rely on bacterial lysis to release new phage particles.
+Meanwhile Ff filamentous phage introduce their DNA directly into the bacterial genome.
+This results in the secretion of newly synthesised phage from the bacterium.
 This greatly simplifies the process of panning by eliminating the requirement to re-infect bacterial cells for amplification of selected phages.
 The Ff filamentous phage family includes f1, fd, and M13 phages, all of which infect E. coli strains expressing the F pilus.

 Image from Cusabio’s website